nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 13-Jan-2023

+Busy week.
+Lots of dev Weds and Thurs that didn't get logged here, that's okay here's a summary:

+- Deployed EBLBJS Back/API Server to Azure App Services using VSCode Extension (how super easy and cool is this?).
+- Implemented MongoDB (Atlas cloud) connection with Mongoose to EBLBJS API.
+- Reviewed Auth0 implementation for API Servers and implemented on EBLBJS API.
+- Implemented Response Headers Cookie (paired with Authorization flow) to EBLBJS API.
+- Reviewed Custom Errors in Express, implemented on the EBLBJS API.

+Going forward I won't have much time for implementing and securing routes, verifying username/password authN and authZ, and adding caching.
+Before the end of the months I hope to have the API server in such a state that the front-end can call an open route and get a valid response.
+Additional social login types will have to wait in the backlog.

+Some other takeaways about deploying a Node.js project to Azure AppService:

+- CORS seems to cause Node.js fail-to-start every time.
+There is probably some more I need to know about CORS to ensure I am implementing/configuring it properly for Azure.
+- Env variables aka Application Settings in VSCode Azure Extension: Do not quotation the values *unless you want delimited quotation marks* in the value.
+- There is a NODE_ENV variable that should be set to 'production' to change error catch/throw behavior.

 ## Tuesday 10-Jan-2023

 Started working on what will be the production API server for the LingoBingo project.
 Basic API paths hierarchy is laid out, schemas are added, database connection is working, and some core functional modules are implemented.
 Next steps: